Startups & SMBs are not targets of cyber attacks, isn’t it?

 A scenario could play out like this, one compromised system lets a hacker take control of all other devices.
-All controlled devices can be used to launch a deadly Distributed denial-of-services (DDoS) attack, which is basically sending thousands of queries to a system simultaneously, leading its collapse.
+All controlled devices can be used to launch a deadly Distributed denial-of-services (DDoS) attack, which is basically sending thousands of queries to a system simultaneously, leading to its collapse.

-One of the highly publicized case was that of a research hacker remotely taking control of a Tesla Model S from a 12 miles distance and interfering with its navigation, thus exposing the vulnerability in the system.
+One of the highly publicized cases was that of a research hacker remotely taking control of a Tesla Model S from a 12 miles distance and interfering with its navigation, thus exposing the vulnerability in the system.

 However, it is not just connected vehicles, even the fast-growing use of connected drones pose the risk of Dronejacking (hijacking of drones).
 As per Gartner, there are 6.3 billion connected devices and this number will be 20 billion by 2020.
 Given this backdrop, it will be extremely important to secure this new connected world.